ravachol/kew/docs/WINDOWS-INSTRUCTIONS.md

 kew
 ```

+## Location of the executable

 The kew executable will likely be in c:\msys64\ucrt64\bin\kew.exe.
 You can double-click on it to run it, but it works better if you first start c:\msys64\ucrt64.exe and run it from that terminal emulator.
 The Windows Terminal in Windows 11 also works.

 ## TODO, Things that don't yet work:

--Animations (title animation, name scrolling and glimmering footer).
+- Animations (title animation, name scrolling and glimmering footer).
 Because they are too slow on windows.

--The Spectrum Visualizer is too slow, disable by pressing v a few times.
+- The Spectrum Visualizer is too slow, disable by pressing v a few times.

--.m4a files don't work.
+- .m4a files don't work.
 I haven't tried all formats but mp3s work so flacs should work as well.

--Chafa covers don't work (except Windows Terminal on win11), although chafa is installed and so on.
+- Chafa covers don't work (except Windows Terminal on win11), although chafa is installed and so on.
 So ASCII covers is the default in Windows.

--Resizing sometimes crashes the app.
+- Resizing sometimes crashes the app.

--Unicode characters are broken, sometimes files don't show up.
+- Unicode characters are broken, sometimes files don't show up.

 - Laggy input.